Ariel Investments says backs Tegna in fight with Standard General

-(Reuters) - Ariel Investments LLC, the 11th-largest shareholder of U.S. regional TV station operator Tegna Inc (TGNA.N), said on Monday it was backing the company’s board in its proxy contest with hedge fund Standard General LP.
+April 13 (Reuters) - Ariel Investments LLC, the 11th-largest shareholder of U.S. regional TV station operator Tegna Inc , said on Monday it was backing the company’s board in its proxy contest with hedge fund Standard General LP.

 “We have been very happy with (Tegna’s) performance.
 They have delivered solid results.
 They have made the right moves by making accretive acquisitions,” Ariel portfolio fund manager John Miller said in an interview.